gabemeros/Reeds-Retreat/README.md

-# Reed's Resort, an Intro to Database Project
+# Reed's Retreat, an Intro to Database Project

 Welcome to Reed's Resort - your ultimate destination for an unforgettable experience.